-You can’t go wrong with a freshly baked scone.
-Simple to master and can be whipped up in a matter of minutes!
-We served ours with Rhoddas Clotted Cream and Bonne Maman Rhubarb and Strawberry Conserve and Raspberry Conserve.
+It's a British classic and is at the heart of the 'cream or jam first' debate.
+Simple to master and can be whipped up in a matter of minutes - you really can't go wrong.
+We served ours with Rodda's Clotted Cream and either Bonne Maman Rhubarb, Strawberry or Raspberry Conserve.

 Pre-heat the oven to 200c/ 400f/ gas mark 6.
 Line two baking trays with greaseproof paper.

 Put the flour and baking powder into a large mixing bowl, add the butter and rub it into to the flour with your fingers until you create a fine breadcrumb texture.
 Stir in the sugar.

 Crack the eggs into a measuring jug and top up with enough milk to get to 270ml.
 Make a well in the centre of the flour mix and pour in the eggs and milk.
 Stir using a dinner knife to start then use your hands to form a rough dough.
 Tip out on to a lightly floured work surface and roll to a rough oblong about 2cm thick.